chmaraj/Automated_Bacterial_Assembler/README.md

 - FastQC (https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)

 - BBTools (https://jgi.doe.gov/data-and-tools/bbtools/)

-Offers a GUI for the sake of in-house analysis of raw sequence files (fastq or fastq.gz) from Illumina sequencing services.
-Three options are available: Run FastQC, Quick Assembly, and Assemble Genome.

 Run FastQC: input a directory containing raw read files, input a directory to output files to, and a number of threads to use.
 Returns html files per sample with the QC statistics of associated reads.